braintree/pg_ha_migrations/README.md

 end
 ```

-The identifier column is `bigserial` by default.
+The identifier column type is `bigserial` by default.
 This can be overridden, as you would in `safe_create_table`, by setting the `id` argument:

 ```ruby
 safe_create_partitioned_table :table, id: :serial, type: :range, key: :example_column do |t|